Skip to content

 Pin Name Pin Number Note

-PSON 5 Output HIGH only when S0(Working)
+PSON 5 Output HIGH(Weak Drive) only when S0(Working)

 SLP_S4 7 Output HIGH only when S0(Working) and S3(Sleeping)